marcel-robotics/TaxNow24/frontend/README.md

 # Frontend
 A react and typescript single page application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This service displays tax information and can display total prices it gets from the [backend](../backend/).

 It uses [yarn](https://yarnpkg.com/getting-started/install) for building, testing and nearly everything else.

 ## Prerequisites